 She runs a successful comedy night called the Bad Book Project based in Brighton.
 She is currently working on a new hilarious comedy podcast called, ‘Character Building’ and her bold new work is called, ‘Last night at the Circus’.

 Touching on raw themes of mental health, suicide and self help, Last Night at the Circus is a gut wrenching yet hilarious one woman multimedia show exploring what it means to sabotage your own success set in a dystopian yet breathtaking Circus landscape.
-You can see this new show at Brighton Fringe 2018 in The Warren's Theatre Box.
+This new show took place at Brighton Fringe 2018 in The Warren's Theatre Box.

 Jane is a Funny Women Awards Finalist 2015 and a Brighton Comedy Festival Squawker Award Finalist 2015.
 Her first character show was 'Made in Cumbria' and had a sold out run Brighton Fringe in May 2016 with Lamb Comedy Productions.
 It was nominated for two Brighton Fringe awards - the Latest Comedy Award and for the Audience Choice Award.